ibm-cloud-docs/virtual-servers/vsi_activity_tracker_events.md

 ## Virtual server instance events
 {: #vsi}

-You can audit a virtual server instance through its life cycle by using the {{site.data.keyword.cloudaccesstrailshort}} service.
+You can audit a virtual server instance through its lifecycle by using the {{site.data.keyword.cloudaccesstrailshort}} service.

 The following table lists the actions that generate an event: